JoinDevathon/Minikloon-2016/README.md

 This is a project for Devathon of November 2016.
 The theme was "Machines".

 The idea of this plugin is based on Animusic's videos : A music machine.
+Here's a video of the plugin in action : https://www.youtube.com/watch?v=bfEGqEnOUYs

 ## Commands